A career as a meditation instructor is spiritually and often financially rewarding, so how do you become one?

 You want to be the best meditation teacher ever, right?
-You want your students raving about you.
-The best way to do that is to make sure that you only start with a few students, or with a number that you can easily manage.
+You want your students to rave about you.
+The best way to do that is to make sure that you only start with a few students, or with a number you can easily manage.

 Start with just a few students.
 Pour your love and passion into every lesson.
 Leave your students thinking “Damn!
 That was amaze-balls.”
 That way, you will be proud of yourself.
 And your students will love you (and talk about you, which will get you referrals).

-I hope you have enjoyed this guide to becoming a meditation teacher.
+I hope you have enjoyed this guide to how to become a meditation instructor.
 I’d love to hear your thoughts.
-You might also like to read my article on how to become a yoga teacher.

 Giving Is Caring

 Paul Harrison BSc is a qualified meditation teacher who believes in genuine, authentic meditation.
 He has more than 15 years experience in teaching meditation and mindfulness both to individuals and to corporations and is the author of four books on meditation.
 He has been featured in Psychology Today, Breathe Magazine, Healthline, Psych Central and Lion’s Roar.